-The selling shareholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 2,400,000 additional shares of common stock at the public offering price less the underwriting discount.
+The selling shareholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to additional shares of common stock at the public offering price less the underwriting discount.
 The underwriters may exercise this option solely for the purpose of covering over-allotments, if any, in connection with this offering.
 To the extent the option is exercised, each underwriter must purchase a number of additional shares approximately proportionate to that underwriter's initial purchase commitment.

-We, our directors and group executive officers, and each of the selling shareholders have agreed, subject to certain exceptions, not to dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock without the prior written consent of Salomon Smith Barney Inc. and J.P.
-Morgan Securities Inc. for a period of 90 days from the date of this prospectus.
+We and each of the selling shareholders have agreed, subject to certain exceptions, not to dispose of or hedge any shares of our common stock or any securities convertible into or exchangeable for our common stock without the prior written consent of Salomon Smith Barney Inc. and J.P.
+Morgan Security Inc. for a period of days from the date of this prospectus.
 Salomon Smith Barney Inc. and J.P.
-Morgan Securities Inc. in their sole discretion may release any of the securities subject to these arrangements at any time without notice.
+Morgan Security Inc. in their sole discretion may release any of the securities subject to these arrangements at any time without notice.

-Except in the case of certain of our shares held by the trust that is party to our employee stock purchase agreements, certain of our employee and management shareholders, including our directors and executive officers, are subject to existing transfer restrictions in excess of 90 days on certain of their shares pursuant to shareholder and subscription agreements with us.
-We have agreed not to amend, waive or fail to enforce those transfer restrictions for a period of 90 days after the date of this prospectus, in each case without the prior written consent of Salomon Smith Barney Inc. and J.P.
-Morgan Securities Inc. However, effective 30 days after the date of this prospectus, we intend to release these transfer restrictions on an aggregate of approximately 4,428,000 of these shares (including approximately 1,374,000 shares held by our group executive officers) such that these shares may be immediately sold in the open market by any of our employees who are not affiliates or group executive officers.
-These shares, other than the shares held by our group executive officers, are not subject to any lock-up arrangement with Salomon Smith Barney Inc. or J.P.
+Except in the case of certain of our shares held by the trust that is party to our employee stock purchase agreements, certain of our employee and management shareholders, including our directors and executive officers, are subject to existing transfer restrictions in excess of days on certain of their shares pursuant to shareholder and subscription agreements with us.
+We have agreed not to amend, waive or fail to enforce those transfer restrictions for a period of days after the date of this prospectus, in each case without the prior written consent of Salomon Smith Barney Inc. and J.P.
+Morgan Securities Inc. However, upon completion of this offering, we intend to release these transfer restrictions on an aggregate of of these shares such that these shares may be immediately sold by any of our employees who are not affiliates in the open market.
+These shares are not subject to any lock-up arrangement with Salomon Smith Barney Inc. or J.P.
 Morgan Securities Inc.